-- a.
+a.
 Not at this time.
-Several staff members are voluntarily seeking regular testing, and we are encouraging frequent testing. - 4.
-What happens if there is a positive COVID-19 test?
+Several staff members are voluntarily seeking regular testing, and we are encouraging frequent testing.
+The testing accuracy on asymptomatic persons does not justify a mandate at this time.
+The Task Force will continue to revisit this topic as testing becomes more available and more accurate.

+4. What happens if there is a positive COVID-19 test?